yschen25/Kuan_Message_Board/README.md

 ### **[BACKSTAGE](https://kuan-message-board.000webhostapp.com/wbms/login.php)**
 **Where You Can View The Message Which You Or Someone Else Left**
 <br/>
-Username : guest / Password : 123456
+ManagerName : guest / Password : 123456
 <br/>
 <br/>
 <br/>